shahanakattil/ai-in-a-day/01-aml-model-training/README.md

 ## Task 4 - Prepare data for the Machine Learning process

-1. In the Azure Machine Learning Studio, open the Jupyter notebook environment.
+1. In the Azure Machine Learning Studio, open `1.
+Data Preparation.ipynb` notebook.
 You might get a pop-up of important note, check the box and click on continue.

    ![Select Note Book](./media/ClickJupyterDataPrepNoteBook.png)